 When everyone joins forces to make lifestyle changes and environmentally conscious choices, humanity can become part of the solution instead of the source of the problem.
 Everyday energy choices impact climate change and while it’s hard for many to believe that flipping a light switch off or walking to work or school can make any difference, these actions do help curb carbon emissions.

-According to the EIA, in 2015, the U.S. generated about 4 trillion kilowatt-hours of electricity.
-Sixty-seven percent of that electricity was generated by fossil fuels such as coal, natural gas and petroleum.
-That same year, the U.S. also emitted nearly 5,300 metric tons of carbon dioxide into the atmosphere.
+According to the EIA, in 2018, the U.S. generated about 4 trillion kilowatt-hours of electricity.
+About 644 percent of that electricity was generated by fossil fuels such as coal, natural gas, and petroleum.
+That same year, the U.S. also emitted nearly 5.27 billion metric tons of carbon dioxide into the atmosphere.
 While these levels seem high, they are actually 12 percent lower than in 2005.
 One of the largest sources of this change has come from the residential sector.
-As people use less energy to heat and cool their homes, the impact on emissions is clear.
+As people use more energy to heat and cool their homes due to extreme weather, the impact on emissions is clear.
 Another significant source of change was transportation.
-As people travel less, use more efficient vehicles, and simply burn less gasoline, emissions drop.
+As the economy grows stronger, people travel more, and simply burn more gasoline, emissions increase.
 Personal choices can make a difference.

 If using electricity generated by fossil fuels, just one kilowatt-hour of electricity can produce 1.76 to 2.07 pounds of CO2, according to the EIA.